taszebenyi/vois/README.md

 # vois

-Assignment for _VOIS: A Node.js API project that serves an SPA.
+Assignment for \_VOIS: A Node.js API project that serves an SPA.

+Created By Tamás André Szebenyi